ibm-cloud-docs/monitoring/agent/config_agent.md

 {: codeblock}

-## Configuring a Sysdig agent on a Docker container
+## Deploying a Sysdig agent as a Docker container
 {: #config_agent_docker}

-When you configure a Sysdig agent on a Docker container, you may need to install external linux headers to launch the Sysdig agent correctly.
+When you configure a Sysdig agent directly on a Linux host as a standard Docker container, you may need to install external linux headers to launch the Sysdig agent correctly.

 For example, you might need to run the following command to install external linux headers: